Coming off Prozac: 3 ways to get back on the horse after a wobble.

 #3 Wellbeing non-negotiables

 When I made the decision to try coming off Prozac I knew I needed to replace meds with other ways to manage anxiety.
-They needed to be techniques that are proven to help prevent and alleviate symptoms, and they needed to become non-negotiable parts of my week.
+They needed to be techniques that were proven to help prevent and alleviate symptoms, and they needed to become non-negotiable parts of my week.
 I chose exercise and I kept it really simple:

 - 3–4 home work-outs per wk: Nothing fancy, no expensive equipment.